xlang-foundation/xlang/VSCode/readme.md

   xlang -dbg -event_loop -enable_python

 # In vscode
-- new or open a .x file which use same syntax like python
+- new or open a .x file which uses same syntax like python
 - Click on menu Run/Start Debugging
 - will break on the first line